Remiremont Abbey: Canonesses

 Gradually, the women at Remiremont stopped following the Benedictine rule and became secular canonesses, who did not take perpetual vows, and were free to resign their prebendary and marry.
 Remiremont was very exclusive.
 Canonesses were admitted from those who could give proof of 200 years of noble descent.
-Enriched by the Dukes of Lorraine, the kings of France and the Holy Roman Emperors, the ladies of Remiremont attained great power.
+Enriched by the Dukes of Lorraine, the kings of France and the Holy Roman Emperors, the canonesses of Remiremont attained great power.
 The canonesses lived independently within the abbey with their own circle of friends and servants.
 As prebends, they each received a share of the abbey's considerable income to dispose of as they wished, and could leave to visit family, sometimes for months at a time.

 The abbey church consecrated by Pope Leo IX in 1051, at which time he granted Remiremont exemption from episcopal oversight, reporting to the Pope.
 In token of his, every three years the abbess would send to Rome a white horse draped with a purple cloth.
 At the time of Rudolph of Habsburg (1290), the abbess was raised to the status of Imperial Princess.
 On Whit Monday the neighboring parishes paid homage to the collegiate chapter in a ceremony called the Kyriolés (canticles in the vernacular).

 On their accession, the Dukes of Lorraine became de facto suzerains of the abbey and had to come to Remiremont to swear to continue their protection.
 The "War of the Escutcheons" (panonceaux) in 1566 between the duke and the abbess ended in favor of the duke, and the abbess never recovered her former position.
 In order to demonstrate their Imperial immediacy and their independence from the Dukes of Lorraine, the canonesses of the abbey mounted escutcheons around the town displaying the Imperial eagle.
 Charles III, Duke of Lorraine, took advantage of the absence of Emperor Maximilian II, away campaigning in Hungary, to remove the escutcheons by force and establish his de facto sovereignty.